American psychotherapist. Psychotherapy for anxiety, depression and relationship problems in... Read more...

 Handicap.fr: French website with general information, articles, resources and legal information on a number of subdomains:

-Association des Paralysés de France: French website with news, information and advice for people living with paralysis in France.
+Association des Paralysés de France: News, information and advice for people living with paralysis in France.

 Autisme France: National association helping autistic people and their families

 Calibre Audio Books is a UK charity that supplies audio books in English on cassette or disk to visually impaired and disabled people.
-The free service is available to members (registration can be made via the website).
+The service is available to members (registration can be made via the website) and is free, after having paid the administration fee.
 Free postal service is available to anywhere in Europe.

 The Ecole de Ski Française offers skiing lessons for the disabled in over 50 of its skiing schools.
 Individual and group classes are available for the deaf, blind and those with reduced mobility.